 Winter in Portland

-Bundle up to enjoy Portland at its most peaceful time of year and be rewarded with smaller crowds, a dewy climate, and the coziest vibes in the Pacific Northwest.
+Bundle up to enjoy Portland at its most peaceful time of year and be rewarded with smaller crowds and the coziest vibes in the Pacific Northwest.

-Winter is a time of year that conjures images of snow-capped mountains and people dressed in many layers of warm, puffy clothing.
-You may have heard that Portland winters are dreary and cold, but we’re here to let you know it isn’t all doom and gloom and rain.
-In fact, Portland’s winter weather is decidedly mild, and those who visit in the winter can relish the city’s hygge vibes.
+Winter is a time of year that conjures images of snow-capped mountains and people dressed in layers of warmth.
+You may have heard that Portland’s winter weather is dreary and cold, but we’re here to let you know it isn’t all doom and gloom and rain.
+With Portland’s seasonal reputation comes ample opportunity for outdoor recreation and indoor activities with lighter crowds.

 Winter in Portland FAQs